-There are currently 23 vacant lots in Area 44, less than .5% of parcels.
-The limited availability of vacant lots in this area has caused builders to buy lower quality and smaller homes, demolish them and build on the site.
-Depending on zoning and proximity to the University or Light Rail stations, the new building may be a house, townhouse, apartment building, rooming house or mixed use.
-An emerging trend is increasing density near the Light Rail stations, even though the stations in Area 44 are still under construction.
-In Area 44 there are over 350 older single family residences, duplexes or triplexes on parcels that are zoned for higher density development or commercial use.
+There are very few vacant lots in area 45, less than 1%.
+The limited availability of vacant lots has caused builders to buy lower quality and smaller homes, demolish them and build one or more homes on their previous site.
+Depending on zoning and proximity to the Light Rail station, the new building may be a house, townhouse, apartment building, or mixed use.
+An emerging trend is increasing density near the Light Rail stations, even though the station in Area 45 is still under construction.
+In Area 45 there are over 260 older single-family residences, duplexes or triplexes on parcels that are zoned for higher density development or commercial use.
 As demand for housing increases it is likely that many of these will be torn down and higher density development will be built.